Kate941-su/m3u8Player/README.md

 - To prevent from the above you create a store on the root of the hierarchy where you want to handle your components.

+- There is a suitable application named SF Symbol x. where all of icons are here.

+- I learned how to construct Botton Navigation Bar in SwiftUI